SRKH/AP-CS-SBU/Exercise/Mini-Database/README.md

   1) Validate that the given data conforms to the table schema,

-  2) Serialize and insert the given data in the `db` file of the table folder.
+  2) Serialize and insert the given data in the first empty row of `db` file of the table folder, or at the end if none exists.
      It should write the data **sequentially**; so for example, in the `db` file of the example table above, the first 218 bytes will be the first row, the second 218 bytes will be the second row and so on.
      Note that all rows of a table have the same size (sum of column sizes).